Satazin/Satazin/README.md

-- 👋 Hi, I’m Davih or you can call me by my nickname Satazin (it's not like satan just like the cable sata for pc things)
+- 👋 Hi, I’m Davih or you can call me by my nickname in games: Satazin (it's not like satan just like the cable sata for pc things)
 - 👀 I’m interested in some games and a lil of code things (i'm still learning how to code)
 - 🌱 I’m currently learning html, css
 - 📫 you can reach me by my email: davihrsilveira2018@gmail.com, or my instagram: davihhr_.